sidalit/inference-snaps/docs/reference/stack-manifests.md

 Device entries may also have the following device-specific fields:

 **For CPUs:**
-`architectures`
-CPU architecture in Debian nomenclature (amd64, arm64).
+`architectures`: CPU architecture in Debian nomenclature (amd64, arm64).
 This field is  mandatory.
 The remaining fields are architecture specific.

 - amd64: